jina-ai/finetuner/docs/1_how_it_works/1_1_how_it_works.md

 with proper memory, CPU, GPU dedicated for your fine-tune job.

-Once fine-tuning is done, Finetuner will again push your `tuned_model` to the *Cloud Artifact Storage* and available for you to pull it back to your machine, that's it!
+Once fine-tuning is done, Finetuner will again push your `tuned_model` to the *Cloud Artifact Storage* and make it available for you to pull it back to your machine, that's it!

 On the other hand,
-if you have certain level of machine learning knowledge, Finetuner gives you enough flexibility to adjust the training parameters.
+if you have a certain level of machine learning knowledge, Finetuner gives you enough flexibility to adjust the training parameters.
 This will be explained in the later section.